When can I join, switch, or drop a Medicare drug plan?

 - If you get Part A and Part B for the first time during the General Enrollment Period, you can also join a Medicare drug plan from April 1– June 30.
 Your coverage will start on July 1.

-- You can join, switch, or drop a Medicare drug plan during the Open Enrollment Period between October 15– December 7 each year.
-Your changes will take effect on January 1 of the following year, as long as the plan gets your request before December 7.
+- You can join, switch, or drop a Medicare drug plan during the Annual Enrollment Period between October 15– December 7 each year.
+Your changes will take effect on January 1 of the following year, as long as the plan receives your request before December 7.

 - Read more about Important Dates here.